-Children up to 15 years of age can have fun tubing or sledding in our Snow Fun Zone.
-The hill is unsupervised by Snow Farm staff but is nice and gentle – a perfect way to get kids used to the snow!
-Unfortunately adults are not allowed to slide either by themselves or with children but you’re welcome to be alongside them as they do.
+Children up to 100 years of age can have fun in our Snow Fun Zone.
+The area is unsupervised by Snow Farm staff but is nice and gentle – a perfect way to get used to the snow!

 No – you should bring all your own warm clothing including thermal base layers, gloves/mitts, hats and sturdy footwear.
 If you don’t have all your own clothing we recommend hiring some from one of the many excellent outdoor stores in Queenstown or Wanaka.

 No – you have to take your own pics!
-We don’t have any photographers onsite but our lovely team are more than happy to help you take that perfect family portrait.
+We don’t have any photographers onsite but our lovely team are more than happy to help you take that perfect family snapshot.

 About the Snow Farm